mbforbes/nlp-corpora-backend/README.md

-# nlp-corpora
+# nlp-corpora-backend

-This document shows the live status of the `/projects/nlp-corpora/` corpus repository.
+This repository contains the infrastructure to provide a live status of `/projects/nlp-corpora/` by crawling its contents.

 ## Status

+(old)

 dirname | desc | size | dir clean | README exists | README complete
 --- | --- | --- | --- | --- | ---